TheDataLeek/CSCI3202/hw5/README.md

    aren't affiliated with the majority party might be swayed by targeted campaigns.
 To this effect we account each non-affiliated "zone" with a weight of -0.9 instead of -1.
+6. Finally, we can also minimize edge length as well as trying to keep each district the same size.
+This will result in hopefully ideal districts

 ```python
 class Solution(object):